Competing phases and domain structures of ferroelectric perovskites: the benefit of epitaxial (110) growth: Results

 All discussed domain configurations found under cooling have lower energy than the \sg\ states.
 While the relaxation of elastic energy by \sbs\ domains is intuitively expected, actually both \sbs\ and \lbl domains reduce the energy, due to homogeneous strain $V^\text{elas,homo}$ and particularly the strain polarization coupling in $V^\text{coup,homo}$, cf.~Eqn.~\eqref{eq:Eeff}.
 However, despite the lowering of energy by the formation of domains, the walls still induce an energy penalty and thus the multidomain states are suppressed in small simulation cells.
 Thereby, only the minimal numbers of walls required to fulfill the periodic boundary conditions (2 for \dir{001}-walls and 4 for \dir{110}- or \dir{1$\bar1$0}-walls) nucleates spontaneously.\footnote{Note that the transition temperatures depend on the energy differences between the adjacent phases and thus different domain wall energies may induce finite size effects.
 However, the impact of this effect on the transition temperatures is minor for the chosen system size.
 Reducing the simulation box to 36$\times$36$\times$36 unit cells results in a decrease and increase in $T_{\text{c}}^{\text{O-M}_\text{C}}$ and $T_{\text{c}}^{\text{Tri1-M}_\text{B}}$ by less than 20~K for $\eta=-0.15\%$.}

 To explore whether additional (meta)stable configurations may exist, we also heated up the \sg\ \ma\ phase with \pol{b\bar{b}a}.
-Analogous to findings for cooling, there is a high energy barrier to nucleate the opposite polarization direction in the existing polarization components and thus during heating from the \sg\ \ma, instead of forming the Tri phase found under cooling, parts of the system remain in the \ma\ phase also at higher temperatures, while parts transform to a distorted O phase (e.g.,\ at $\eta$=0.25\% and 55~K above its formation, the distortion of polarization is 6$^{\circ}$ away from the [1$\bar{1}$0] direction), resulting in a complex heterophase, see Fig.~\ref{fig:bto_multi}~(f) and polarization distribution in Fig.~\ref{fig:pdist_hetero}.
+Analogous to findings for cooling, there is a high energy barrier to nucleate the opposite polarization direction in the existing polarization components.
+Thus, during heating from the \sg\ \ma, instead of forming the Tri phase found under cooling, parts of the system remain in the \ma\ phase also at higher temperatures, while parts transform to a distorted O phase, resulting in a complex heterophase, see Fig.~\ref{fig:bto_multi}~(f).
 Under further heating, the heterophase transforms to the \sg\ T phase.
-Similarly, when heating up from the \sg\ \mb\ phase with under moderate compressive strain, a heterophase with a remaining \mb\ phase fraction and a coexisting distorted O phase is found, e.g.,\ between 195~K and 235~K for $\eta=-0.05\%$.
+Similarly, when heating up from the \sg\ \mb\ phase with under moderate compressive strain, a heterophase with a remaining \mb\ phase fraction and a coexisting \ma\ phase is found, e.g.,\ between 195~K and 235~K for $\eta=-0.05\%$.
+Under both compressive and tensile strain, the coexisting \mb\ phase is very close to O phase, e.g.,\ at $\eta$=0.25\% and 55~K above its formation, the distortion of polarization is 6$^{\circ}$ away from the [1$\bar{1}$0] direction, while the polarization of the coexisting \ma\ phase deviates more from the tetragonal phase, as shown in Fig.~\ref{fig:pdist_hetero}.
 As shown in Fig.~\ref{fig:bto_e}~(b), heterophases which consist distorted O phase with polarization slightly away from the [1$\bar{1}$0] (black stars) and [110] (black crosses) direction are metastable for $-0.05\% \leq \eta \leq 0.65\%$ and $-0.05\% \leq \eta \leq 0.15\%$, respectively, and both of them are not lower in energy to the corresponding Tri phases observed upon cooling.

-In summary, surprisingly, rich metastable structures and even phase mixtures are found in a chemically simple perovskites like \bto.
-This may allow for large reversible dielectric, piezoelectric, and electrocaloric responses, analogous to materials with a morphotropic phase boundary.
+In summary, surprisingly, rich metastable structures and even phase mixtures are found in the chemically simple perovskites \bto.